 Creative integrity, collaboration and craftsmanship

 Our main exhibition space features solo and group shows by leading names in Norwegian and international photography.
 We host public artist talks and seminars, as well as think-tank events that bring together creative minds focused on innovative ways of creating narrative expression across mediums.
-We also house a bookstore and library dedicated to photography, including rare and out of print editions.
+We also house a bookstore dedicated to photography, including signed and rare out of print editions.
 At our core, Lumina is an active creative space for workshops, mentoring groups, portfolio reviews, and master classes with visiting artists.
 While our focus is the photographic medium, being connected to a broad international community of other visual artists, filmmakers, musicians, and writers who understand the value of narrative collaboration.
 Our goal is to enrich the Norwegian photographic community, building bridges between artist and audience and between fine art and documentary practices to further the exposure of visual-based storytelling.
 We believe visual stories have a capacity to create vital connections and incite awareness and change.